Meet1306/ChatBot/README.md

-# AZ AI Chatbot Chrome Extension
+# AI-Powered Coding Assistant Chrome Extension

-A Chrome Extension that integrates AI chat functionality to help users with coding problems on Algozenith platform(maang.in).
+A Chrome Extension that integrates AI chat functionality to help users with coding problems.
 It injects a chatbox into the problem's page of the website that provides hints and guidance based on the current problem being viewed.

 ## Author